johnduffymsc/msc_phas0100assignment1/README.md

 A command line interface program to perform Linear Regression.

-Data is supplied from a data file via the --file option, or randomly generated if the --file option is not given.
-The data file format is a space delimited 'x y' pair, one pair on each line.
-In the absence of the --file option, linear data is generated with user specified intercept and gradient values, together with the mean and and standard deviation of random noise which is applied to the linear data.
+Data is supplied from a data file via the --file option, or randomly generated via --rand option.
+The options --file and --rand are mutually exclusive.
+The data file format is space delimited 'x y' pairs, one pair on each line.
+The --rand option generates linear data with user specified intercept and gradient values, together with the mean and and standard deviation of random noise which is applied to the data.

 The method used to solve the linear regression is one of 'normal_equations' or 'gradient_descent', which is selected via the --solver option.

-The program returns the intercept and gradient of the linear regression.
+The program returns the intercept and gradient (theta0 and theta1) of the linear regression.

 Additionally, the program generates a Gnuplot script which can be used with Gnuplot to generate a PNG plot of the data and resultant regression line.
+This can be viewed easily from the command line using the Eye of GNOME command, eog.

 Installation and Build Instructions